StrackVibes/SurfBot/README.md

-# 🌊 Surfbot – Surf Forecasts Posted to Slack (Only When It’s Good)
+# 🌊 Surfbot – Surf Forecasts Posted to Slack

 > _“I don’t know about you, but I hate checking Surfline every day just to see if there’s something on the horizon.
 > I’d rather get a notification only when it’s worth paddling out, customized to the kind of surf I actually want. ”_